 Palermo Cathedral (duomo)

 Palermo Cathedral is characterized by different architectural styles, due to a long history of additions, alterations and restorations.
-It was erected in 1185 by Walter Ophamil (aka Gualtiero Offamiglio and Walter of the Mill), the Anglo-Norman archbishop of Palermo and King William II's minister.
+It was erected in 1185 by Walter Ophamil (aka Gualtiero Offamiglio / Walter of the Mill), the Anglo-Norman archbishop of Palermo and King William II's minister.

 The cathedral in the center of Palermo – not to be confused with the Monreale Cathedral – was built on the site of an older basilica (used as a mosque in the 9th century).